Making Marquette Inclusive

 In summer 2021, the Office of Institutional Diversity and Inclusion and the University Committee on Equity and Inclusion launched the Making Marquette Inclusive discussion series for university employees.
 Through a robust curriculum consisting of articles, videos, and facilitated conversations, participants in this 10-week mini-course explore themes such as implicit bias, privilege, microaggressions, the promotion of equity, and effective dialogue orientations.
 Participants have the opportunity to reflect upon the relevance of these topics to their own lives, discuss with colleagues, and apply the concepts to their work in an action-oriented framework.
 Departments are encouraged to engage in this series as cohorts, but individuals are also encouraged to inquire about participation.

-Registration for summer 2023 cohorts is now closed.
-Please watch for announcements via Marquette Today for fall cohort registration or contact email@example.com with any questions.
+Please watch for announcements via Marquette Today for future cohort registration or contact email@example.com with any questions.

 "This program has been so incredible.
 I think our group is really motivated to make some change within our college, and I think we’ve realized we have a special group that, if we are united, cannot be stopped!